BUCK-LCO-NCI/DivProt/README.md

 >psiblast = /usr/local/apps/ncbi-toolkit/21.0.0/bin/psiblast

-3. R

-## For running on conserved amino acid domains:

-[coming soon]

-## For running on predicted secondary structure:

 ### Step 1.
 Run the pre_pre_processing script on your fasta input file.
 Both single and multiline fasta are fine.
 Ex.